-Service Requests in the 1st Congressional District continue to include issues related to DRA's efforts to tackle abuse and neglect, including suspicious deaths in facilities, and tied for the third highest number of service requests in the District in FY2022.
-Mindful of our mandate to monitor for and investigate abuse and neglect despite the COVID-19 Omicron variant surge in late 2021 and early 2022, and lingering concerns about the infectiousness of other COVID-19 variants once the Omicron surge abated, DRA staff continued to monitor residential facilities, particularly the human development centers (HDCs) and psychiatric residential treatment facilities (PRTFs), by various methods.
-During the surge, we utilized monitoring methods that did not require our staff to potentially expose residents to COVID-19 or vice-versa: we collected voluminous amounts of data about these facilities from state regulatory agencies that both survey the facilities and receive incident reports from them.
+Service Requests in the 3rd Congressional District continue to include issues related to DRA's efforts to tackle abuse and neglect, although there are fewer of the types of facilities DRA targets for monitoring in this district as compared with the other districts (as an example, none of the state's human development centers are located in the 3rd district).
+The prominent issues for which Arkansans from the 3rd District requested assistance were education, employment, rehabilitation services, access (both architectural and programmatic), and home- and community-based services.
+Mindful of our mandate to monitor for and investigate abuse and neglect despite the COVID-19 Omicron variant surge in late 2021 and early 2022, as well as lingering concerns about the infectiousness of other COVID-19 variants once the Omicron surge abated, DRA staff continued to monitor residential facilities, particularly the human development centers (HDCs) and psychiatric residential treatment facilities (PRTFs), by various methods.
+During the surge, we monitored in ways that did not require our staff to potentially expose residents to COVID-19 or vice-versa: we collected voluminous amounts of data about these facilities from state regulatory entities that both survey the facilities and receive incident reports from them.
 Because issues impacting youth through placement in treatment and/or detention facilities continue to be a major focus for our attorneys and advocates, much of DRA's systemic work revolved around issues identified through these surveys and incident reports.
-Later in FY2022, as the Omicron surge abated, DRA advocates did return to limited in-person monitoring, while also continuing to review and analyze facility incident reports and surveys.
-Meanwhile, the most requested service in not only the 1st District but throughout the state involves students who are not receiving critical special education services.
+Later in FY2022, as the Omicron surge abated, DRA advocates did return to limited inperson monitoring, while also continuing to review and analyze facility incident reports and surveys.
+Meanwhile, the most requested service in not only the 3rd District but throughout the state involves students who are not receiving crucial special education services.
 DRA continues to prioritize issues involving suspension, expulsion, exclusion from school, and referral to the justice system related to a student's disabilities.
 While we understand the need for assistance with less serious education issues is significant, we do not have the resources to serve everyone who requests our help and must limit education cases to the most serious issues and cases where we might achieve a systemic impact.
-By focusing on the most consequential of cases, we are attempting to staunch the school-to-prison pipeline, recognizing not only how beneficial it is for a student when they can stay in school rather than dropping out or being routed to a juvenile placement, but also the cost benefit of providing services in a school setting versus residential placement.
-DRA also assisted clients wanting to return to work and clients needing sufficient home- and community-based supports to continue to live in the community; we have focused particularly on cases where a decrease in services authorized through the state's Medicaid managed care system threatens an individual's ability to remain in the community, which could lead to costly institutional care.
-Architectural accessibility and program access issues like effective communication during medical appointments or reasonable accommodations in post-secondary settings continue to be common complaints; problems with housing remain a focus for callers as well, even as limited resources prevent DRA from prioritizing housing issues.
+By focusing on the most serious of cases, we are attempting to staunch the school-to-prison pipeline, recognizing not only the benefits for a student when they can stay in school rather than dropping out or being routed to a juvenile placement, but also the cost effectiveness of providing services in a school setting versus placement in a residential facility.
+In our home- and community-based services work, we have focused particularly on cases where a decrease in services authorized through the state's Medicaid managed care system threatens an individual's ability to remain in the community, which could lead to more costly institutional care.
+Architectural accessibility and program access issues like effective communication during medical appointments or reasonable accommodations in post-secondary settings continue to be common complaints; problematic guardianships and housing issues remain a focus for callers as well, although limited resources prevent DRA from prioritizing housing issues.

 Whenever possible, DRA seeks to inform and educate clients so they may effectively self-advocate.
-In addition to empowering an individual to resolve issues for themselves, this serves to make the relationship between the client and the other party less adversarial than when a third party such as DRA intervenes and is also a means for DRA to serve more individuals with fewer resources.
+Empowering an individual to resolve issues for themselves also makes the relationship between the client and the other party less adversarial than when a third party such as DRA intervenes and enables DRA to serve more individuals with fewer resources.

-Service Requests Specific to the 1st District
+Service Requests Specific to the 3rd District